• Skip to main content

 • They are rich in antioxidants that protect against disease and are cancer preventative.

-• Beetroot juice provided to individuals with type 2 diabetes resulted in improved exercise efficiency and may help improve insulin sensitivity as well – though, being that we encourage low carb, we wouldn’t recommend juicing – but it’s good to know beets contain beneficial properties.
+• Beetroot juice provided to individuals with type 2 diabetes resulted in improved exercise efficiency and may help improve insulin sensitivity as well – though, being that we encourage a low carb nutrition plan, we wouldn’t recommend juicing – but it’s good to know beets contain beneficial properties.

 Points for Consideration